bambooforest/reviews/Macklin-CordesRound2020/tests.md

     <a href="http://sealang.net/archives/pl/pdf/PL-512.45.pdf" class="uri">http://sealang.net/archives/pl/pdf/PL-512.45.pdf</a>

-Browsing quickly through the chapter, we find there is some controversy about the rounding of consonats (Breen, 2001, pg.
+Browsing quickly through the chapter, we find there is some controversy about the rounding of consonants (Breen, 2001, pg.
 49):

 > “Since this type of analysis, involving rounding of consonants, has
 > been accepted, consonant inventories have often been described as